ecmwf/metview-docs/docs/api/functions/ml_to_hl.rst

    :type fs_surf: number or :class:`Fieldset`
    :param height: specify the height computation method.
 The possible values are as follows:

-      - "geometric": the height is the geometric height and computed from the geopotential with :func:`height_from_geopotential`.
+      - "geometric": the height is the geometric height and computed from the geopotential with :func:`geometric_height_from_geopotential`.
 This is the **default**.
       - "geopotential": the height is the geopotential height *New in Metview version 5.23.0*.
 In earlier versions the geopotential height was used in the computations.
    :type height: str